MoonbaseOtago/MoonbaseOtago.github.io/_posts/2022-03-12-new-verilog.md

 I found the bug in the BTC - mispredicted 4-byte branches that crossed a 16 byte boundary (our instruction bundle size) this is now fixed and we have better dhrystone numbers: 6.33 DMIPS/MHz at an IPC of 2.51 - better than I expected!
-We cans till do better.
+We can still do better.

 ### More System Verilog, Interfaces for the (mostly) win